marcjulianschwarz/marcjulianschwarz/README.md

 - ✏️ My Blog: <a href="https://www.marc-julian.de">marc-julian.de</a>

 ## Working on
-- <a href="https://github.com/marcjulianschwarz/apple-health-analyser">watchlib</a> a Python module to load, analyze and visualize Apple Watch health data
+- <a href="https://github.com/marcjulianschwarz/apple-health-analyser">watchlib</a>, a Python module to load, analyze, and visualize Apple Watch health data
 - wind turbine recognition (binary classification) on satellite image data
-- iOS app for Cardistry
+- iOS and Web app for Cardistry
+- iOS "Health Challenge" app

 ## Released
 - <a href="https://github.com/marcjulianschwarz/obsidian-raycast">Obsidian for Raycast</a>